 The vineyard is mapped as Christie’s Beach formation, but is transitional to Bay of Biscay black cracking clays on the Ngaltinga formation.
 The Biscay soils are known as self-mulching soils that swells and shrinks according to moisture content.
 The soils crack in summer to a significant depth – ‘root pruning’ and in winter you will get stuck in a heartbeat if you aren’t in a 4-wheel drive vehicle.

-The 2014 Braden’s Shiraz is made using grapes from our Braden’s Vineyard.
+The 2016 Braden’s Shiraz is made using grapes from our Braden’s Vineyard.
 It has been hand-made, hand bottled and is unfiltered.
-The wine was open fermented and spent no time in oak to allow the expression of the vineyard in its purest form.
+The wine was open fermented in small vessels then finished off ferment in a mixture of new (50%) and older fine French hogsheads.

 Soil Type: Bay of Biscay